Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.2.5 (2020-07-07) =
+* First release from Yoast
+* Accessibility improvements to the settings page
+* Accessibility improvements to the "Show original item" metabox
+* Accessibility improvements to the "Show original item" check box in Quick Edit
+* duplicate_post_blacklist_filter deprecated in favor of duplicate_post_excludelist_filter

 = 3.2.4 (2019-12-10) =
 * Options to show original item in post list (in a column or alongside post states) or in a metabox in the edit screen